TheFive/osmbc/Install_Guide.md

   "OPENSTREETMAP_CONSUMER_SECRET" : "#####"
            (OAUTH Secret, generate it from your user properties in OSM)

+}

-* To use a config.prod.json please change the package.json for npm start.
+c) To use a config.prod.json please change the package.json.

 # Global Node Modules needed